Involute of an angle

 The equations of involute curve in polar coordinates look like this

-By the construction we can see that "α" angle can vary from 0 to 90 but excluding 90 because in that case straight line KK will be parallel to MxN.
+By the construction, we can see that the "α" angle can vary from 0 to 90 but excluding 90 because, in that case, straight-line KK will be parallel to MxN.

 Why should we do all this?
-The evolvent of the circle is used in involute gearing - the gearing in which the profiles of the teeth are outlined the involute of the circle.
-During the involute gearing, total normal to the teeth in the contact profiles is always coincided with the common tangent to the base circle.
+The evolvent of the circle is used in involute gearing - the gearing in which the profiles of the teeth have outlined the involute of the circle.
+During the involute gearing, common normal to the contact profiles' teeth always coincided with the common tangent to the base circle.
 This tangent is called the pressure line because the contact point of the teeth moves by that line during the wheel movement.